karlzakhary/DREIDEV---task/README.md

 ```

 #Note
-UI is not that good, but the app is completely functional and adheres to the required logic# DREIDEV---task
+UI is not that good, but the app is completely functional and adheres to the required logic